Skip to content

 Example (page):

-// Assume an unconditional pagination query, displaying 10 records per page, querying the 1st page
+// Unconditional paginated query, showing 10 records per page, querying page 1

 IPage<User> page = new Page<>(1, 10);

-IPage<User> userPage = userService.page(page); // Call the page method
+IPage<User> userPage = userService.page(page); // Call page method

 List<User> userList = userPage.getRecords();